 For Investment Professionals only.
 Not for onward distribution.
 No other persons should rely on any information contained within.
 This guide reflects M&G's present opinions reflecting current market conditions.
 They are subject to change without notice and involve a number of assumptions which may not prove valid.
 The distribution of this guide does not constitute an offer of, or solicitation for, a purchase or sale of any investment product or class of investment products, or to provide discretionary investment management services.
 These materials are not, and under no circumstances are to be construed as, an advertisement or a public offering of any securities or a solicitation of any security, strategy or investment product.
 Reference in this document to individual companies is included solely for the purpose of illustration and should not be construed as a recommendation to buy or sell the same.
 Information is derived from proprietary and non-proprietary sources which have not been independently verified for accuracy or completeness.
 While M&G Investments believes the information and management's view as of the time of these statements.
 Accordingly, such statements are inherently speculative as they are based on assumptions which may involve known and unknown risks and uncertainties.
 Actual results, performance or events may differ materially from those expressed or implied in such statements.
-All forms of investments commission that they can rely on the SUI Class Order [CO 03/109] exemption and are therefore period and regulated by the Financial Conduct Authority under laws of the United Kingdom, which differ from Australian involve the Singapore: For Institutional Investors and Accredited Investors only.
-In Singapore: For Institutional Investors and Accredited Investors only.
-In Singapore: For Institutional MAGAIM are authorised and regulated by the Financial Conduct Authority under laws of the United Kingdom, which differ from Australian Inson: Singapore: For Institutional Investors and Accredited Invest
+All forms of investments commission that they can rely on the SUI Class Order [CO 03/109] exemption and are therefore perioder on the ASIC Class Order [CO 03/109] exemption and are duriced in the investment stories and Accredited Investors only.
+In AGIM and MAGAIM are authorised and regulated by the Financial Conduct Authority under laws of the United Kingdom, which differ from Australian inhancial services is cance under the Corporations Act 2001 (Cth).
+MAGIM and MAGAIM are authorised and regulated by the Financial Conduct Authority under laws of the United Kingdom, which differ from Australian Inaxis.
+Singapore: For